-At either of purebread’s two Whistler locations, you’ll find shelves filled with fresh bread, counters brimming with desserts such as dark chocolate with sea salt and rosemary cookies, sinfully rich brownies and more.
+At either of purebread’s two Whistler locations, you’ll find shelves filled with fresh bread, counters brimming with desserts such as sour cherry chip cookies, sinfully rich brownies and more.
 Pair these delectable baked treats with a cup of Stumptown coffee.

-Must-try dish: Flavours vary daily, but snag the berry rhubarb compote sugar buns when you can.
+Must-try dish: The sugar buns.
+Flavours vary daily, but snag the berry rhubarb compote when you can.

 Brewery: Whistler Brewing Company

-The town’s namesake brewery has grown considerably since it opened in 1989, having recently upgraded to a new, industrial-chic brewery space and tasting room in Whistler’s Function Junction neighbourhood.
+The town’s namesake brewery has grown considerably since it opened in 1989, having upgraded to a new, industrial-chic brewery space and tasting room in Whistler’s Function Junction neighbourhood last year.
 Sip on a flight of signature brews like the punchy Lost Lake IPA or the robust Black Tusk Ale.
 If beer isn’t your thing, the brewery also offers Okanagan-made Lonetree Cider on tap.

 Must-try beer: Winter Dunkel, a seasonal dark beer made with chocolate malt and infused with coriander and orange zest.